dogweather/forkful/content/en/go/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-Working with YAML in Go involves parsing YAML (YAML Ain't Markup Language) files, a human-friendly data serialization standard, into Go data structures and vice versa.
-Programmers do this to leverage YAML's simplicity and readability for configuration files, application settings, or data exchange between services and components written in different languages.

 ## How to:
 To work with YAML in Go, you'll first need to import a library that supports YAML parsing and serialization since Go's standard library doesn't include direct support for YAML.
 The most popular library for this purpose is "gopkg.in/yaml.v3".
 Here's how to get started:

 1. **Installing the YAML package:**